File an E-Scooter Accident Lawsuit in Florida

 What to Do If You Have Been Similarly Injured by E-Scooters

-Your personal injury or mass tort lawyer can review your case to determine how likely it is that the details of your e-scooter injury sufficiently match those described by the original plaintiffs in this class-action lawsuit.
+Your Florida personal injury lawyer can review your case to determine how likely it is that the details of your e-scooter injury sufficiently match those described by the original plaintiffs in this class-action lawsuit.

 The good news is, you do not have to join the lawsuit.
 Rather, you will be automatically included in the class action.
 Your attorney can connect you with the class-action lawyer to attach your name to the class registry.
 In so doing, you will automatically receive information about how you can share important evidence with the class-action attorneys and obtain your portion of the settlement.